 The Laurier Library, together with the libraries at the University of Waterloo and Guelph, constitute the TriUniversity Group of Libraries (TUG).
-Resources at Laurier, the University of Guelph, the University of Waterloo and the storage annex are available through Primo.
+Resources at Laurier, the University of Guelph, the University of Waterloo and the shared storage annex are available through Primo.
 Borrow books for up to a term from any location listed in Primo, and renew in person or online.

 Search for specific journals, in electronic or print format here.
 To find databases and other resources for your discipline, click here.
 Most databases link directly to full-text articles through Get it! @ Laurier.
 To access licensed full-text electronic resources from off-campus, first log in through the off-campus login found here.

 MATERIALS FROM OTHER LIBRARIES